kingjinho/DesignPattern/src/main/kotlin/factory/abstract_method/solution2/README.md

 > Depend upon abstractions, not on implementations

-It is similar to phrase `Program to an interface not an implementation`, but `Dependency Inversion Principle` has stronger stance toward abstraction:
+It is similar to phrase `Program to an interface not an implementation`, but `Dependency Inversion Principle` has rigid stance toward abstraction:

 > 1. High-level components should not depend on our low-level components; They should both depend on abstractions
 >
 >
 > 2. Abstraction should not depend on details, details should depend on abstraction

+### High-level component?
+Low-level component?
+High-level component : Factory

+Low-level component : SmartPhone

+If we look at the code above, we notice that it is very dependent on implementations, not abstraction.

+To solve this issue, We used `Factory method pattern` to resolve very dependent situation.
+1. We create an `abstract high-level component`(Factory, in our case), and `this class depends on abstract low-level component(SmartPhone)`
+2. From low-level component perspective, `actual implementation also depends on low-level component`.
+3. Thus, Both high and low-level component depend on abstraction, SmartPhone

+### Dependency Inversion Principle, So We've covered dependency, what about Inversion????
+>Inversion : Reverse, Opposite
+>
+> Inverse what?
+Your way of thinking about OO design

+Please take a moment to think about how your thought process went through when reading my post

+Here is what I had gone through when writing example code
+1. First, I need a Factory class because I will be talking about factory pattern
+2. Second, I need to come up with product that Factory can manufacture, Something Fresh, cool and familiar...
+Smartphone boom! :facepunch: